Atomic Physics/FLYonPIC

 One line per atomic state, format of a line in the input file:

-(state configNumber : uint) <space> (pressure ioniaztion state configNumber : uint)\n
+(state configNumber : uint) <space> (pressure ionization state configNumber : uint)\n

 Note

-To disable pressure ionization for a state set it’s pressure ionization states configNumber equal to its own configNumber
+To disable pressure ionization for a state set it’s pressure ionization states configNumber equal to its own configNumber.

 Note